markusstocker/emrooz/README.md

 The Java code to execute the SPARQL query.
 Read the SPARQL query from file or, as suggested in this example, set it as value of the `String query` variable.

-    // Create an Emrooz instance
-    Emrooz emrooz = new Emrooz();

-    // The string for the SPARQL query above
     String query = "...";

     // Execute the query